Using Docker

 3. Run FiveNet

-Run the server, worker and discord containers via the docker-compose.yaml
+Run the server, worker and other components either via the docker-compose.yaml or manually via binary.

 4. Add FiveNet Plugin to your FiveM gameserver